Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 It was a bunch of little things.
 He put in a bit more effort to keep the shop clean.
 Did a little more pre-planting agronomy research than he’d ever done before.
 Maybe they’d try out some promising new hybrids he’d heard about down at the bar!
 The stuff they’d been planting since forever on their rotation was pretty damn good, but still; it’d be nice to cut down on inputs.

 Maybe he’d buy that no-till air drill this year, too.
-They’d already moved from dragging a chisel plow through every field every year to a *much* cheaper vertical tillage program, so it wasn’t *that* much of a change, really...well, weeds might be a problem.
+They’d already moved from dragging a chisel plow through every field every year to a *much* cheaper vertical tillage program, so it wasn’t *that* much of a change, really... well, weeds might be a problem.
 He’d really need to sit down and do the math on what no-till might mean for his herbicide bills...

 He wasn’t eating so much junk food--and honestly, probably a good idea since his abs had *definitely* been getting a bit softer.
 Better to actually be a dad before he gave in to the dad bod!